albertovito/SrtCompare/README.md

 # SrtCompare

-SrtCompare is a Windows desktop application written in Go that helps you compare subtitle files (.srt) in different languages by generating an Excel spreadsheet for easy comparison.
+SrtCompare is a cross platform desktop application written in Go that helps you compare subtitle files (.srt) in different languages by generating an Excel spreadsheet for easy comparison.

 ## Features

 - Compare two .srt files side by side in an Excel spreadsheet
-- Windows native UI built with the Walk library
+- Cross Platform
 - Simple and intuitive interface
 - Generates structured output with subtitle index, timing, and content from both files